ibmjstart/bluemix-python-sample-twitter-influence-app/README.md

 		git clone https://github.com/ibmjstart/bluemix-python-sample-twitter-influence-app.git

-## Overview of the app ##

-This is a Python app that uses the [Bottle framework](http://bottlepy.org/docs/dev/) and the following services:

--   MongoDB (backend database)
--   SMTP (email notification service)
-	-   If this service is not available, the app will disable all features associated with sending email automatically.
-To enable the email notification features, just bind to the SMTP service to the app and then restart your app with the command **cf restart [appname]** or just **cf restart** if you are in the same directory as your app and its manifest.yml file.

 ## External and Public APIs ##

 This app uses some external APIs.
 You need to register the app with Twitter and Klout to get the keys and tokens for the wsgi.py file.